 All this time contemplating common sense ideas serves a purpose.
 It helps convict you and equip you so that you will think and act differently when difficult moments arrive.
 If you’ve put some time and effort into understanding common sense, you will recognize when you need it and you’ll act on it more regularly.

 As leaders – at home, in our community, and at work – we all tend to bang the gongs of common sense in hopes that those around us will incorporate more common sense into their behaviors.
-If we keep banging those gongs and, more importantly, if we pay close attention to those common sense behaviors, perhaps common sense leadership won’t be so uncommon.Tags: authenticity, character, common sense leadership, life lessons, mission statements, storytelling
+If we keep banging those gongs and, more importantly, if we pay close attention to those common sense behaviors, perhaps common sense leadership won’t be so uncommon.Tags: authenticity, character, life lessons, mission statements, storytelling